-The following is summary of the legislation included in the Safer New York Act.
+The following is a summary of the legislation included in the Safer New York Act:

-This legislation would require police departments across the state to record & report demographic and geographic data on deaths that occur during law enforcement activity as well as enforcement of low-level offenses (including violations and misdemeanors) to improve transparency and help address aggressive and selective police enforcement disproportionately impacting people of color, youth, immigrant communities, LGBT people, women and people who are homeless.
-(Endorsed in concept by President Obama’s Task Force on 21st Century Policing.)
+This legislation would require police departments across the state to record & report demographic and geographic data on enforcement of low-level offenses (including violations and misdemeanors) to improve the transparency of policing activities across the state.
+This bill also requires comprehensive public reporting of deaths in police custody.
+The common-sense provisions of the Police STAT Act were part of recommendations issued by former President Obama’s Task Force on 21st Century Policing.

-This legislation that provides the Attorney General’s office with jurisdiction in all cases of police killings and deaths in police custody, memorializing and strengthening EO147.
+This legislation authorizes the Attorney General’s office with jurisdiction in all cases of police killings and deaths in police custody, strengthening and memorializing EO147.
 The bill, if enacted, would help to ensure fair and thorough investigations and – when warranted – effective prosecutions in tragic incidents that the criminal justice system has historically failed to address.

 Reduce unnecessary arrests for non-criminal offenses (A4053-Aubry/S2571-Bailey)

-This legislation would end harmful and needless arrests for low-level, ticketable offenses.
-These arrests can carry significant social & public costs to taxpayers, and can jeopardize employment opportunities, immigration status, and access to health, housing, and other programs for those subjected to these unnecessary arrests.
+This legislation will help end harmful and needless arrests for violations, which are minor, non-criminal, ticketable offenses.
+Arrests for violations disproportionately impact communities of color, carry significant social & public costs to taxpayers, and can jeopardize employment opportunities, immigration status, and access to health, housing, and other programs for those subjected to these unnecessary arrests.
 By making the law enforcement action commensurate with the offense, this legislation can help reduce financial resources spent on minor infractions, and increase resources available for meaningful safety measures for all New Yorkers.